andreasvarga/PeriodicMatrices.jl/README.md

 ### The lossless Meissner equation with a rectangular waveform coefficient

-This is Example of Fig 3.1 in [3].
+This is the Example of Fig 3.1 in [3].
 Assume the period is $T = \pi$ and let $\tau = T/3$ be the switching time.
 We consider the periodic function $\psi(t) = 1$ if $t \in [0,\tau)$ and $\psi(t) = -1$ if $t \in [\tau,\pi)$.
 We can describe the periodic matrix $A(t)$ as a **PeriodicSwitchingMatrix**  with two components corresponding to the two constant values of $\psi(t)$ and switching times at $t = 0$ and $t = \tau$.
 The following code can be used for stability analysis purposes: